Safety Culture is critical for your business's long-term growth and profitability.

 "In an environment of trust, employees have the freedom to explore, report, suggest, correct, and yes, sometimes reflects on his own mistakes,"

 Instead of detailing how every assignment should be completed, managers should establish clear goals and ensure employee preparedness to undertake the job at hand.
-Managers should express trust, encourage creativity, and push for safe operation, through risk-reduction strategy.
+Managers should express trust, encourage creativity, and push for safe operation, through a risk-reduction strategy.

 2. Promoting favoritism.